aparo/pyes/docs/guide/reference/java-api/search.rst

+.. _es-guide-reference-java-api-search:

 ======
 Search
 ======

 The search API allows to execute a search query and get back search hits that match the query.
 It can be executed across one or more indices and across one or more types.
-The query can either be provided using the :doc:`Query DSL <./query-dsl.html>`.  .html>`.
+The query can either be provided using the :ref:`Query DSL <es-guide-reference-java-api-query-dsl>`.  ference-java-api-query-dsl>`.
 The body of the search request is built using the **SearchSourceBuilder**.
 Here is an example:

 .. code-block:: java